FMMT666/Worffler-Benchmark/README.md

   - print to stdout
   - rewind file #2
   - read next line from #1 and repeat

+As it turned out, squeezing every last bit of performance out of the code is the ultimate fun :-)

 ### Supported Curiosities

  - Lua